DFE-Digital/architecture/principles/data-architecture-principles.md

 - This principle also relates to ‘Data is secure’ – we must ensure the right balance between obtainability and security
 - All users should be able to obtain data easily
 - The way information is stored, accessed and presented must be adaptable for a wide range of users and their corresponding methods of access
 - Obtainable data must also include good quality metadata to minimise the risk of erroneous decision-making based on a misunderstanding of the data context.
-Much of this will be captured in the [Data Estate Map](https://app.powerbi.com/groups/me/apps/48f275b0-661f-4add-b050-163fa77661f9/dashboards/602d1747-3cd1-4656-8b58-dbc3243d6f2d?experience=power-bi), but should also include process/user journey metadata to understand how data were captured in the first place
+This should include process/user journey metadata to understand how data were captured in the first place
-- Good governance must be in place to ensure those with access to data understand their responsibilities under the Data Protection Act, and the limits of what they can do in the way of publishing, sharing or modifying the data.
-The Data Estate Map should be used to store and present this information to users
+- Good governance must be in place to ensure those with access to data understand their responsibilities under the current legislation, and the limits of what they can do in the way of publishing, sharing or modifying the data.
 - It must be quick and easy to determine who has access to each data asset, and to audit any human or computer access for any time period going back for a reasonable amount of time

 ## 5. Data is Analysable